 Pep Guardiola: “If Messi is happy in Paris, I will be so happy for Leo.
 And let me say I’m in love with Marco Verratti.
 He is an exceptional player.
 He is small… but you can always count on him.
 I'm happy he's back from injury”. @Tanziloic 🔵 #MCFC #PSG

 Hakimi is suspended following his red-card and Pochettino will be hoping he can find the right replacements for the big match.

 PSG Predicted Lineup: Navas; Kehrer, Marquinhos, Kimpembe, Mendes; Herrera, Gueye; Messi, di Maria, Neymar; Mbappe

 Lille’s only major absence is Dutch defender Sven Botman who is ruled out with a quadricep injury.
 The 21-year old was key to their title success last year, partnering Jose Fonte in central defence but the pairing has not been as successful this season.
 Gouvennec has a full squad to pick from otherwise.

 Lille Predicted Lineup: Grbic; Celik, Fonte, Djalo, Mandava; Sanches, Andre, A. Onana, Bamba; David, Yilmaz

 PSG have no shortage of attacking options but their performance will hinge on whether they can control the midfield or not, especially in Verratti’s absence.
 After the Italian, Ander Herrera is their best midfielder technically and he will be key to their success.
-Pochettino’s side has looked disconnected often between their midfield and attack and he will be looking to Herrera to correct this.
+Talisman Messi has looked lost on the pitch and he will be looking to Herrera to correct this.

 — Ander Herrera (@AnderHerrera) October 21, 2021